proc7ts/push-iterator/README.md

    implemented by the provided function.

-### Iterables Transformation
+### Iterable Transformation

-Each of the following functions accept either [Iterable] or push iterable, and return a push iterable:
+Each of the following functions accepts either [Iterable] or push iterable, and returns a push iterable:

-- `filterIt(source, test)` - Creates a push iterable with all `source` iterable elements that pass the test implemented by the provided function.
+- `filterIt(source, test)` - Creates a push iterable with all `source` iterable elements that pass the test implemented by provided function.
 - `flatMapIt(source, convert?)` - First maps each element of the `source` iterable using a mapping function, then flattens the result into new push iterable.
 - `mapIt(source, convert)` - Creates a push iterable with the results of calling a provided function on every element of the `source` iterable.

+### Array Transformation

+Each of the following functions accepts an array-like instance, and returns a push iterable:

+- `filterArray(aray, test)` - Creates a push iterable with all `array` elements that pass the test implemented by provided function.
+- `flatMapArray(array, convert?)` - First maps each element of the source `array` using a mapping function, then flattens the result into new push iterable.
+- `mapArray(array, convert)` - Creates a push iterable with the results of calling a provided function on every element of the given `array`.